BBC Radio 1: Edinburgh Festival

 Radio 1 often has a presence at the Edinburgh Festival Fringe.
 Past events have included 'The Fun and Filth Cabaret' and 'Scott Mills: The Musical'.

 Europe's Biggest Dance Show

-Europe's Biggest Dance Show is a series of radio specials produced by Radio 1.
+Europe's Biggest Dance Show is a series of dance music oriented radio specials produced by Radio 1.

 The first, Europe's Biggest Dance Show 2019, was broadcast on Friday 11 October 2019 where Radio 1 joined with several European radio stations, all members of the European Broadcasting Union, including Swedish SR P3, German 1LIVE and RBB Fritz, Belgian VRT Studio Brussel, Irish RTÉ 2fm, French Radio France Mouv and Dutch NPO 3FM.

 A second show, Europe's Biggest Dance Show 2020, was broadcast on Friday 8 May 2020.
-It had the same contributing stations as 2019, however it had begun at 7 pm BST, rather than 8 pm as the previous year.
+It had the same contributing stations as 2019; however, it had begun at 7 pm BST, rather than 8 pm as the previous year.

+The third instalment of Europe's Biggest Dance Show was broadcast on Friday 23 October 2020.
+French Mouv' dropped out of the broadcast until further notice while Finnish YleX and Norwegian NRK mP3 joined the show.

-A third show, Europe's Biggest Dance Show 2021, will be broadcast on Friday 29 October 2021.
+A fourth show, Europe's Biggest Dance Show 2021, was broadcast on Friday 29 October 2021.
+It saw the first contribution of Austrian station FM4, while the Dutch NPO 3FM dropped out.

+The fifth instalment, Europe's Biggest Dance Show 2022, was broadcast on Friday 14 October 2022.
+It saw the first contribution the Ukrainian Radio Promin of UA:PBC and the return of Dutch NPO 3FM to the show.

+Radio 1's summer stunts

+Since 2018, BBC Radio 1 has performed format-breaking listener stunts.
+In 2018, Greg James and Nick Grimshaw played Hide and Seek on the radio and were found after 22 hours at the Royal Liver Building in Liverpool.
+In 2019 James and Grimshaw hid at the Grand Pier, Weston-super-Mare for almost 26 hours.

+In the summer of 2021 Radio 1 held Radio 1's Summer Breakout, where James was locked inside a camper van and had to escape by entering a password.
+James escaped the van after 62 hours.
+The following year, James was booted off the Radio 1 Breakfast Show and had to complete a giant 20-piece jigsaw puzzle to find the missing pieces scattered across the United Kingdom.
+After six days, James completed the puzzle and was reinstated as host of the Breakfast show.

+In the summer of 2023, all DJs other than Greg James went into hiding, with James and the listeners asked to piece back the schedule and find all 30 DJs.
+On 20 July, James and the listeners were informed that if any DJs were still missing by noon (UK time) on 21 July the station would go off air.
+Mollie King was still hidden at this time, so the station went off air for five minutes, between 12:00 and 12:05, before returning to broadcasting at 12:05 pm.